Rondebosch: Landmarks

 On the slopes of Devil's Peak above Rondebosch is the main campus of the University of Cape Town.

-"The Woolsack," a house now owned by the University of Cape Town where Rudyard Kipling used to stay when visiting Cape Town in the 1890s and 1900s.

 The historic Groote Schuur estate in Rondebosch includes presidential and ministerial residences with Cape Dutch origins.
 The Groote Schuur building is the biggest, rebuilt by Cecil Rhodes according to a design by Herbert Baker after a fire in 1896.
 The presidential residence, Genadendal (formerly Westbrooke), also dates back to Cape Dutch times.
 "The Woolsack" is a historic house within the grounds of the University of Cape Town that is now used as student housing.
 Previously part of Cecil Rhodes's estate at Groote Schuur, it was frequently used by the famous British poet and author Ruyard Kipling when he used to visit Cape Town for his winter holidays between 1898 and 1908.

 The home of Simon van der Stel (first governor of the Cape Colony) is now part of Rustenburg Junior School.
 This building dates back to the 17th century, although it has undergone many alterations over the years.
 Its summer house, dating from 1760, remains as a monument just below the university.
 Other historic buildings in the area include the Rondebosch Town Hall, now occupied by the Rondebosch Library, and St. Paul's Church, which was designed by Charles Collier Michell.

 Rondebosch Common, once a military campground, is a national monument and an important fynbos conservation area.

 The Baxter Theatre in Rondebosch is Cape Town's second biggest theatre complex, after the Artscape Theatre Centre in the city centre.